arunksingh16/ELASTIC-KIBANA-ECK-HELM/README.md

 # ELK Helm Chart

-This Helm chart is a build on ELK operator based deployment.
+This Helm chart is a build for Elasticsearch Kibana deployment based on ECK Operator.
+Before using this chart make sure you have ECK operator deployed in cluster.

 **Note**: Please test it throughly before use.

-## Requirements
+## REQUIREMENTS

 * [Helm][] >=3.0.0

 * Kubernetes >=1.8

-* Minimum cluster requirements include the following to run this chart with default settings.
-All of these settings are configurable.
-  * Three Kubernetes nodes to respect the default "hard" affinity settings
-  * 1GB of RAM for the JVM heap
+### HEALTH CHECK

 *echo "Health:`kubectl get elasticsearch elasticsearch -n dev -o=jsonpath='{.status.health}'`" > test